nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/DeveloperGuide.md

 4.  compal reflects search results

-## Appendix E: Non-Functional Requirements
+## Appendix D: Non-Functional Requirements
 1. ComPal stores the academic calendar of NUS for up to 10 years, provided that NUS does not update its calendar.

 2. ComPal prompts for academic time table at the beginning of every semester.